- How much super do I need to retire?

 Note: In 2015, ASFA created a new retirement standard for older retirees (aged 85), to differentiate from the existing ASFA Retirement Standard that is based on retirees aged 70.
 Interestingly, the income required for a modest lifestyle for Australians aged 85 is nearly identical to the income required at age 70, while a comfortable lifestyle for 85-year-olds costs roughly $5,000 a year less than for a retiree aged 70.
 For more information on this new standard for octogenarians see the ASFA website.

 The lifestyle costs in this article reflect the cost adjustments as at December 2015 (released during February 2016), and the Age Pension rates are applicable from March 2016 (the full Age Pension rates quoted below and elsewhere in the article are applicable until September 2016).

 Assuming you own your own home, you need the following amounts of money, after tax, to give a single person, or a couple, a basic, modest or comfortable lifestyle:

 - Basic lifestyle (Age Pension only — $22,365 a year for a single person, or $33,717 for a couple, including pension supplement and Clean Energy Supplement, as at August 2015 and applicable until September 2015).
 The single Age Pension now represents 27.7 per cent of Male Total Average Weekly Earnings.
 Are you willing to live on 27.7 per cent of an average Australian’s income?
 Living solely on the Age Pension gives you a basic income and access to discounts on health services and energy costs.
 While this figure is an amount you can survive on, many Australians don’t expect to live within this level of income by choice.
 (The full Age Pension rates are adjusted every six months, with next adjustment on 20 September 2016, and then 20 March 2017.
 The thresholds for a part Age Pension entitlement are adjusted 3 times a year – in March, July and September).
-For more information on the Age Pension rates see regularly updated SuperGuide article Age Pension: March 2015 rates now apply.
+For more information on the Age Pension rates see regularly updated SuperGuide article Age Pension: September 2015 rates now apply (until March 2016).